What Does Egg Freezing Involve?

 - Egg freezing is the process of storing a woman’s unfertilised eggs to increase her chances of conceiving at a later date

-It’s worth knowing what your chances of falling pregnant naturally are each month:
+It’s worth knowing what your chances of falling pregnant naturally each month are:

 - Early to mid-twenties: 25% chance each month